What Is A Lethal Dose Of Benadryl (Diphenhydramine)?

 What To Do If Someone Has Overdosed On Benadryl (Diphenhydramine)

-If you or a loved one are exhibiting any symptoms of overdose, seek emergency help right away.
+If you or a loved one are showing signs of a Benadryl overdose, seek emergency medical help immediately by calling 911.

 This page does not provide medical advice.
 See more